confluentinc/examples/security/rbac/docs/index.rst

    |confluent-cli| must be installed on your machine, version
    ``v0.127.0`` or higher (note: as of |cp| 5.3, the |confluent-cli| is a separate :ref:`download <cli-install>`
--  See the ``.env`` file for more information on how to specify override the demo's Docker images
+-  See the ``.env`` file for more information on how to override the demo's Docker images

 Run the demo
 ------------